 There are community foundation specific legal resources available on our website, including answers to the most frequently asked member questions on donor-advised funds, endowments, global and domestic grantmaking, fundraising, scholarships, impact investing, planned gifts, and IRA distributions.
 In addition, we offer sample templates for the most common legal needs, such fund agreements and gift acceptance policies.
 Our attorneys may review Council member fund agreements and may offer edits and feedback.
 We also publish legal guidance and offer webinars and analysis on developing legislation relevant to the philanthropic sector.

-Legal Question of the Month – May 2025
+Legal Question of the Month – November 2025

 Question

-Answer from Staff Counsel
+Answer from Senior Staff Counsel

 Council members are encouraged to send any legal inquiries to legal@cof.org.